Ken O'Brien: NFL career statistics

+Regular season

 Coaching career

 After retiring, O'Brien had a stint as an assistant coach for the University of Southern California, where he coached Heisman Trophy winner and former Cincinnati Bengals, Oakland Raiders, and Arizona Cardinals quarterback Carson Palmer.

 Personal life

 O'Brien and his wife Stacey have four children, with his first grandchild coming in 2018.
 As of 2019, O'Brien works at IWP Wealth Management in Manhattan Beach, California.